DanielBoigk/CalderonEITFEM/README.md

 Excludes Solution using Ferrite since Gridap and Ferrite do not run in the same environment.

 ## The EIT - Forward Problem
+Since the Electircal Impedance Problem is an Inverse Problem we have two choices given conductivity values $\gamma$ we can calculate the operator mapping from neumann boundary to dirichlet boundary or the inverse operator.
+Given one of these Boundary operators we can start solving the inverse Problem which is Electrical Impedance Tomography.
 ### Neumann-to-Dirichlet Map
 Given the strong formulation:
 $$\nabla\cdot(\gamma  \nabla u) = 0 \;\;\forall x\in\Omega$$